About Helichrysum Italicum – Immortelle – Healing properties

 We would add to these that this is a very resistant plant, and we

 have had cases where we found in the wild only dry branches who knows

-how old immortelle, and once we provide enough light plant would be
+how old immortelle, and once we provide enough light and some water plant would be

 miraculously revived again.